-It is inevitable that there will be some disruption to some of these programmes as a result of the Covid-19 outbreak.
+It is inevitable that there will be some disruption to some of these programmes as a result of the Covid-19 pandemic.

-Services across the districts are adapting fast to meet the latest Government guidance on the Coronavirus pandemic.
+Services across the districts have and continue to adapt speedily to meet the latest Government guidance on the Coronavirus pandemic.

-The crisis has had a major impact on the way the Councils deliver its services and works with local communities, and every effort is being made to ensure people have access to the latest updates and information.

-We are working to support our community and continue to provide services during the rapidly evolving COVID-19/Coronavirus outbreak.
-The health and safety of our community and staff is our top priority and we will strive to keep you informed.
+The crisis has had a major impact on the way the Councils deliver services and work with local communities, and every effort is being made to ensure people have access to the latest updates and information.
+We are working to support our communities and continue to provide services during the rapidly evolving COVID-19/Coronavirus outbreak.
+The health and safety of our community and staff is our top priority and we strive to keep everyone informed.